hami9x/Epic-World-box2d-editor/README.md

 Epic World editor
 ================
-A Box2D world editor that is as simple and stupid as possible.
+A minimalist Box2D world editor that just wants to provide enough functionalities.
-Merely a world editor, just enough is enough, we don't need the feature to edit bodies.
-This tool is designed to be used in conjuction with [Physics Body Editor](http://code.google.com/p/box2d-editor/)!
+We don't need to reinvent the feature to edit bodies, this tool is designed to be used in conjuction with [Physics Body Editor](http://code.google.com/p/box2d-editor/)!

 Early stage, in heavy development, and needs your help.

 Licese